List of Roman deities

+A survey of theological groups as constructed by the Romans themselves is followed by an extensive alphabetical list concluding with examples of common epithets shared by multiple divinities.

 Collectives

 Even in invocations, which generally required precise naming, the Romans sometimes spoke of gods as groups or collectives rather than naming them as individuals.
 Some groups, such as the Camenae and Parcae, were thought of as a limited number of individual deities, even though the number of these might not be given consistently in all periods and all texts.
-The following groups, however, are numberless collectives.
+Others are numberless collectives.

 Spatial tripartition

 Varro grouped the gods broadly into three divisions of heaven, earth, and underworld: